SDUGAN92/Sprint-4-Project/README.md

 Added a streamlit configuration file to the GitHub repository.
 Established a new web service linked to the GitHub repository in Render.
 Configured the Render web service

+## Live Application

+You can view the live version of this project here: https://sprint-4-project-1-1rzd.onrender.com